erykjj/jwlmanager/res/HELP.md

 For Bible notes, **{BK=}{CH=}{VER=}** are all numeric and refer to the number of the book (1-66), the chapter and the verse, respectively.
 For books with just one chapter, use "1" for the chapter number. **{ISSUE=}{DOC=}{BLOCK=}** are the attributes associated with locations within a publication - they are, obviously, a bit more complicated to create, so it's best to simply modify the export file and re-import.

 The **{COLOR=}** setting (0 = grey; 1 = yellow; 2 = green; 3 = blue; 4 = red; 5 = orange; 6 = purple) indicates the color of the note.
 The words themselves will not be highlighted; instead, there will be a colored sticky in the left margin next to the verse with the note.

+The **{RANGE=)** attribute is optional and indicates the starting and ending word number (beginning with 0) of the associated highlight.
+So, {RANGE=0,1} indicates the first two words of the paragraph (indicated by {BLOCK=} in the case of publications, or {VER=} in the case of Bibles).
+If provided, a highlight of the indicated will be imported (created/replaced as may be the case), unless the color is 0 (grey).
+To have colored note markers (stickies), either provide a valid range *or* import the corresponding highlights *first*.
+Otherwise, only a grey marker will be added.
+Alternatively, use the "work-around" explained in the "Observations" (above).

 **{TAGS=}** is used to add one or more tags to each note.
 If empty, no tag is added; if a note is replacing/updating another, its tags will be updated or removed.